Shin Godzilla: Crew

-Personnel taken from the press notes.
+Personnel taken from the English press release.

 Development

 In December 2014, Toho announced plans for a new Godzilla film for a 2016 release, stating, "This is very good timing after the success of the American version this year: if not now, then when?
 The licensing contract we have with Legendary places no restrictions on us making domestic versions."
 The new film would have no ties to Legendary's MonsterVerse and would serve as a reboot to Toho's series.
 Minami Ichikawa would serve as the film's production manager and Taiji Ueda as the film's project leader.
 Ueda confirmed that the screenplay was in development and filming had been planned for a summer 2015 shoot.
 Toho would additionally put together a project team, known as "Godzilla Conference" or "Godzi-con", to formulate future projects.

 In March 2015, Toho announced that the film would be co-directed by Hideaki Anno and Shinji Higuchi (who both collaborated on the anime Neon Genesis Evangelion), in addition to Anno writing the screenplay and Higuchi directing the film's special effects.
-In addition, Toho announced that the film will begin filming in the fall of 2015 set for a summer 2016 release.
-Promotional artwork of the new Godzilla's footprint was also released, with Toho confirming that their new Godzilla will surpass Legendary Pictures' Godzilla as the tallest incarnation to date.
+In addition, Toho announced that the film would begin filming in the fall of 2015 set for a summer 2016 release.
+Promotional artwork of the new Godzilla's footprint was also released, with Toho confirming that their new Godzilla would surpass Legendary Pictures' Godzilla as the tallest incarnation to date.